Frequently Asked Questions (FAQ) - Office of Student Services

 Q. Do you have university applications?

 CSUs and UCs accept online applications.
 Go to CSUMentor to apply to CSUs or UC Applications to apply to UCs.
 Private institutions may utilize the Common Application.
 Otherwise, for private and/or out-of-state institution applications, visit their website for direction.
 Transfer Center staff can help you learn how to navigate through this process.
 Workshops that review both applications and the UC Personal statement are offered.
-Check the Transfer Events Calendar.
+Check Transfer Workshops for the schedule.

 Q. How do I obtain a scholarship?